Brighten Your Instruments With a Saturator Plugin

-There’s no denying that the saturation effect has the potential to turn just about any harsh-sounding audio material into something warm and pleasant.
+There's no denying that the saturation effect can potentially turn just about any harsh-sounding audio material into something warm and pleasant.
 It has been used for decades in music production as a hardware effect, but in the past decade, it became easily obtainable as a software effect version.
 Check out the following tutorial and learn how to produce powerful instruments with the help of a saturator plugin!

 Bx_saturator

-Quite a few different plugin companies made various emulations of the famous saturation hardware effects.
-Nonetheless, one of them that caught my attention because of its distinct sound and friendly interface.
-Bx_saturator V2 by Brainworx is an excellent tool which you can use to bring out quiet signals and complex mixes in a really natural way, without using compression.
+Several different plugin companies made various emulations of the famous saturation hardware effects.
+Nonetheless, one caught my attention because of its distinct sound and friendly interface.
+Bx_saturator V2 by Brainworx is an excellent tool that you can use to bring out quiet signals and complex mixes in a natural way without using compression.
 Additionally, you can brighten elements in your mix by purposely using state-of-the-art controlled distortion.
-The Bx_saturator is developed for mixing, mastering and sound designing and offers both M/S and multiband layouts.
+The Bx_saturator is developed for mixing, mastering, and sound designing and offers b/S and multiband layouts.
+In the following tutorial, I will demonstrate some practical examples of this plugin's superior capabilities.
+But first, let me give you an insight into Bx_saturator's advanced built-in technology, such as the "True Split "and "XL "features.

 X-Over

-In the center of the plugins interface, we can see the “X-Over” section.
-This section is in charge of Brainworx patented “True Split“ crossover technology that ensures that Mid and Side channels are perfectly in phase all the time.
+In the center of the plugin's interface, we can see the "X-Over" section.
+This section is in charge of Brainworx's patented "True Split "crossover technology that ensures that Mid and Side channels are perfectly in phase all the time.

 XL